milkbottledude/woodlands-jb_tracker/Documentation.md

 This is where mobile.css comes in.
 Its very similar to styles.css, except I changed the [background image](GAE/static/website_bg.jpg) to something more potrait friendly 🌃.
 I also edited the text sizes to make the words fit the screen sizes of mobile phones 📱.

+### 5.4; Creating main.py v2 and app.yaml
+#### main.py v2
-Anyway, after adding the joblib file to the project folder, we can now reference its weights ⚖️ in main.py and use it to properly output a prediction value 📲.
+After adding the joblib file to the project folder, we can now reference its weights ⚖️ in main.py and use it to properly output a prediction value 📲.
 Lets see the changes in main.py.
 ```
 ...
 3    import joblib